 Midori Bundt Cake is quick, easy and unique.
-The star ingredient (the Midori) is a melon liqueur commonly found in frozen Daiquiris, so even if you don’t like the cake, you’ll at least have a new item for your bar.
+The star ingredient, Midori, is a melon liqueur commonly found in frozen Daiquiris, so even if you don’t like the cake, you’ll at least have a new item for your bar.

 I am unaware of the origin of this recipe but it strikes me as something a Junior Leaguer might invent…or maybe Sandra Lee….or maybe me.
 But I just don’t know.
 Whoever made up this cake, all I can say is thanks!
 It’s very good.